COMAP-Math/imathas-docker/CONTRIBUTING.md

   ```

 ## Customize the development environment
-  * Download the latest [.env](docs/examples/env.example) example and rename it to .env and save it to the project directory
+  * Download the latest [.env](docs/examples/env.example) example and rename it to .env and save it to the project directory.
+  * If you use Notepad or Wordpad, save the file with Unix end of line characters (LF)
   ```
   /path/to/imathas-docker/.env
   ```